Adam Osborne dot net

 Ephesians 5-18 And be not drunk with wine, wherein is excess; but be filled with the spirit;

-1 Thess 5:6 Therefore let us not sleep, as do others; but let us watch and be sober.
+1 Thessalonians 5:6 Therefore let us not sleep, as do others; but let us watch and be sober.
 (7) For they that sleep in the night; and they that be drunken are drunken in the night.
 (8) But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.

 Titus 1:8 But a lover of hospitality, a lover of good men, sober, just, holy, temperate;